 Participate in an Upcoming Event

 Throughout the year, NAHB’s workforce development team hosts in-person and virtual programs, events and webinars for those interested in promoting the skilled trades.
-Upcoming programs include:

 Workforce Development Champions Forum at the 2024 International Builders’ Show

 Advocates are invited to sign up for the Workforce Development Champions Corner bi-monthly e-newsletter about promoting skilled trades.
 The newsletter provides workforce development advocates the opportunity to access the latest resources to support careers in construction initiatives, including marketing materials, activity ideas and notifications for future opportunities to connect with peers and share best practices.
 Subscribe today.